Error-331/code_tests/docs/bible/links.md

 On the Goodness - October 16 (Psalm 85:10 KJV; There is endless goodness in the truth of Christ, and love is inherent to its message; Goodness and peace are connected, for they are reflections of the divinely good Father; I worship you even as I hunger to know you more);

+Heart Longings - October 17 (The presence of God is accessible to all in the same abundant measure; No matter how rich or poor you are, no matter how well-traveled or how little exposed you've been in this world, no matter what-your longings for the courts of the Lord lead you to the presence of God within you);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;